WOOD DRIVEWAY GATE #2

 Wood driveway gate #2-7 features a grid pattern on each gate leaf.
 Site photo are expected soon.

 Pickets are 1-1/4″ width and narrowly spaced at only ¾”.

 Single lower solid floating panel with no lower vertical stile and no lower open slots

 Each pattern grid is centered with a wenge inset.

 And what is wenge?
 An exotic species harvested in Africa, and why we use it sparingly.
 It’s extremely dense and resistance to decay and holds its dark coloring without weathering to a grayish patina with exposure.

 Marin County, California

-Wood driveway gate #2 is a sliding gate, in Ross, CA with two gates mounted to a single-span steel frame that is exposed on the yard side.
+Wood driveway gate #2 features two grid patterns per gate leaf, with lower open slots and lower vertical stiles.
+As is a sliding gate, in Ross, CA with two gates mounted to a single-span steel frame that is exposed on the yard side.
 Modified from the basic #2 to incorporate the joined patterns in the upper picket section.

 More information is available on the Specifications page regarding sliding gate designs.